 La Cite du Vin

 A visit to La Cite du Vin comes complete with wine tastings, views of the river, and information on the history of wine in Bordeaux and throughout France.
-Also, the museum has interactive videos and fun games to keep you engaged!
+The museum has interactive videos and fun games to keep you engaged!
 It is easily accessible via public transit with 10 floors to explore and a panoramic restaurant.

 Bordeaux River Cruise